blakematis/java-EBNF-grammar-class-parser/README.md

 # java-EBNF-grammar-class-parser
-Java class parser for an example EBNF Grammar for java classes.
+Java class parser for an example EBNF Grammar based on java classes.